 At Bethel Baptist Church, we believe that the clear testimony of Scripture points to the church being governed in spiritual affairs by a plurality of elders.
 Elders in plurality include vocational elders, those who earn their living from ministry, and non-vocational elders, those who have occupations outside of the church.

 Pastor Jay N. Smith

 Jay completed a master’s degree in Business Administration (MBA) at the University of Kansas, became a Certified Public Accountant (CPA), then joined an accounting firm in the consulting division.
 While pursuing a career in software development and database design, Jay continued to teach Bible studies and Sunday School classes.
-He currently works at BlueCross BlueShield Association and is looking forward to moving into ministry full time.
+He most recently worked for BlueCross BlueShield Association for 14 years before moving into ministry full time.
 He has served as a church elder and pulpit supply speaker at several local churches.
-He began serving Bethel Baptist Church as interim pastor on June 15, 2018.
+He began serving Bethel Baptist Church as interim pastor on June 15, 2018 and became the full-time pastor a year later.
 Jay enjoys learning Greek and is furthering his education at the Southern Baptist Theological Seminary in Louisville, Kentucky.

 Dave Kells, Elder – Email Dave.